Fiscal Year 2011 Pollution Prevention Grant Summaries

 New Jersey Institute of Technology

 EPA grant: $89,030

 The grantee will develop an online training toolkit that will train supermarket facility personnel on ways to reduce resource consumption and pollution through the adoption of best management practices.
-The toolkit will focus on reducing energy through ighting upgrades; Heating, Ventilation, and Air Conditioning (HVAC) controls; and reducing hazardous material releases by reducing refrigerant leakages.
+The toolkit will focus on reducing energy through lighting upgrades; Heating, Ventilation and Air Conditioning (HVAC) controls; and reducing hazardous material releases by reducing refrigerant leakages.